 Released Nov.
 29, 1913.
 Vitagraph.
 Director: Harry Lambert.
 Scenario: Louise Boudet.
 Cast: Clara Kimball Young, Sidney Drew, Harry T. Morey.
 1,000 ft.
 Held by the Nederlands Filmmuseum and available online.

 This one is a bit difficult to follow with the Dutch titles.
 Young and Sidney Drew play a married couple, i think she asks him why he isn't jealous.
 So he apparently persuades a friend to hang around his wife so he can pretend to fly into a murderous rage and frighten her.
 In this day and age this isn't really very funny, though Young and Drew perform well.
 Harry T. Morey, as the friend, doesn't really have a comedy face.
-Print viewed: (online video at Thought Equity)
+Print viewed: (online video on the EYE youTube channel)

 Released Nov.
 29, 1913.
 Vitagraph.
 Director: L. Rogers Lytton and James Young.
 Scenario: Sydney Drew.
 Cast: Clara Kimball Young with Sydney Drew, James Young, Ethel Lloyd, Templar Saxe, L. Rogers Lytton.
 Excellent (though incomplete) Sidney Drew comedy in which Clara and James Young are lured away from each other by adventurers seeking to marry money. .
 2,000 ft.
 Reel one (of two) held by the Library of Congress (35 mm.)